melphi/algobox/README.md

 # algobox

 Algobox is an open source algorithmic trading software.
-The software is used in production but the source code is currently in a privare repository, I will push the source code by the first months of 2017.
+The software is used in production however the profitable strategies are in a privare repository.

 If you have a profitable trading strategy you would like to automate please write me at info@robertomarchetto.com, we might consider a business deal.